ManishChembeti/Traffic-Sign-Classifier-usingCNN-Tensorflow-and-Open-Cv/README.md

 Initially after downloading the data set, the whole training of the model has been done in Anaconda.
 The images were initially divided into training and testing sets and were loading into the notebook using the OS module in python.
 Then the required dependencies have been installed for training the network.
 Then the images for training have been loaded and are reshaped to have the same shape, to help the CNN model for training.

 Then the outputs have been converted to categorical values.
 We have developed our own architecture for this project.
 Our architecture consisted of 2 sets of 2 convolution layers followed a max pooling layer and a dropout ratio has also been provided.

+A validation split was also mentioned at the starting of training of the model, which helped us understand how our model was working after every epoch.
+After the whole model was trained, we also performed a test using the test set, and our trained model achieved an accuracy of 96%, which is considered very strong, taking the accuracy into account.
+Then we have saved our model as h5 file in order to use it in our GUI.
+We have developed a python GUI using Tkinter, where a user can upload an image of a traffic sign and we predict that sign and display it back to the user.